jlangch/venice/doc/readme/json.md

 ;;=> {"a" 1, "b" 2}
 ```

 Note that these operations are not symmetric.
 Converting Venice data into JSON is lossy.
+JSON has a restricted set of data types so not all Venice datatypes can be adequately
+converted.
+E.g. there is no real decimal type and Venice `int` is converted to `long`.

 ### Streams